Easy Drop Biscuit Recipe (or Drop Scones)

 Helpful Kitchen Equipment

-This a simple-to-prepare recipe that doesn’t require much beyond a large mixing bowl and a spatula.
-However, you will need to cut the butter into the flour, so a pastry cutter or two knives is helpful, but you can also use your fingers as well.
+This is a simple-to-prepare recipe that doesn’t require much beyond a large mixing bowl and a spatula.
+However, you will need to cut the butter into the flour, so a pastry cutter or two knives are helpful, but you can also use your fingers.

 • One mixing bowl.